edikblais/human_rat_metabolism/README.md

 The fifth script (in R), uses models generated in the fourth script to generate reaction-state predictions that were used to make predictions described in Figures 6 and 7.

-The sixth script (in MATLAB) valides rat and human metabolic models with the ability to perform biologically relevant tasks.
+The sixth script (in MATLAB) validates rat and human metabolic models with the ability to perform biologically relevant tasks.
 New tasks to validate species-specific differences and non-specific functions were added to a compendium of tasks that were adapted from HMR2 and Recon2.